admica/evebot/README.md

 Discord bot for fetching Eve statistics

 ## Features:
+Fetch killmail statistics from zkillboard
-Autonomously posts killmails with statistics to its own channel in real time.
+Autonomously posts killmails to its own channel in real time.